GoogleChrome/kino/src/api/html/01-single-video.md

 ### Next: Advanced formats

 Advanced codecs like VP9 and HEVC generally produce smaller file sizes improving the experience on slower networks.
-Learn when and how to specify <a href="#">multiple sources</a> of your <code>&ltvideo></code>.
+Learn when and how to specify <a href="#">multiple sources</a> of your `<video>`.